JoaoQB/42_2_pipex/README.md

 It will give us all the directory paths to the command binaries, which are separated by `:` as a delimiter.
 Like:
 `"/snap/bin:/path/to/python/executable/"`
 To see the $PATH to a specific command we can run for example `"which wc"`, with output `"/usr/bin/wc"`.

+Let's create a function that executes the commands given in `argv[]`.
+To do that we need to make several steps before being able to use the `execve()` function.
+First we retrieve the command in argv using `ft_split`.
+Then we get all the possible paths in envp, also using `split` but using `:`.
+We should then check if the command retrieved exists in every possible path we got.
+If so we can then use that path to execve(), if not we must display an error message.